John Spilsbury (Baptist minister): New Testament church

 Spilsbury's first work, The Lawfull Subject of Baptisme, also dealt at length with the particular task of fitting and preparing the matter, that is how sinners are made fit for constituting a church.

 In the final analysis, Spilsbury saw four elements that merged in the creation of a "New Testament church".

 First, he argued, must come the Word of God "which is to fit and prepare the matter for the form."
 The preaching of the Word assaults the pride of man, smooths his "hard and rough turbulent" spirit, aligns his "crooked and Serpent-like nature," and brings him humbly to embrace the "low and mean condition of Christ upon His cross."

 Second, Spilsbury said that this same Word so convinces the sinner of its truth that its leaven "seasons and sweetens the whole man."
 The Word operates like a "fire that breaks forth and discovers itself" with such clarity in "such as have it," that they delineate specific truths from that Word.
 A confession of faith consisting of particular doctrines naturally develops.
-Others so prepared "come to one and the same mind and judgment in it."
+Others so prepared "come to one and the same mind and judgement in it."

 Spilsbury said that this leads to the third "constituting cause" of a church.
 The believers so fitted by the Word now covenant to be a body of believers joined by "free and mutual consent and agreement upon the practice of that truth so by God revealed, and by faith received."
 This voluntary covenant precedes the ordinances.

 He said that the fourth cause follows, the Spirit's work in knitting and uniting their hearts together in truth.
 A corporate witness to propositional truths provides the only clear evidence that such a work of the Spirit has, in fact, occurred.